Financial information and support

 Help with claiming Child Benefit

-Anyone coming to the UK under the Ukraine Family Scheme or Homes for Ukraine scheme is entitled to claim Child Benefit immediately using the government's online form.
+Anyone coming to the UK under the Ukraine Family Scheme or Homes for Ukraine scheme is entitled to claim Child Benefit immediately using the government's Child Benefit: Make a claim online form.
 You do not have to wait the usual 3 month qualifying period.

 You should provide an original birth certificate and the passport or travel document used to enter the UK.
 Where this documentation is not immediately available, you're advised to include a note in your claim and someone from HM Revenue and Customs will be in touch to discuss further.